DeepBrainChain/DBC-Wiki/docs/en/install-update-dbc-node/install-update-dbc/dbc-bare-metal-node.md

 }
 ```

+When the "peer_nodes_list" array in the request body contains the node_id of the bare metal node, you can also query the specified bare metal server based on the `uuid` entered when adding the bare metal server.
 - Use `http://{{dbc_client_ip}}:{{dbc_client_port}}/api/v1/bare_metal/<node_id>` to query related information about the bare metal server with the specified `node_id`.
 - Use `http://{{dbc_client_ip}}:{{dbc_client_port}}/api/v1/bare_metal/<uuid>` to query related information about the bare metal server with the specified `uuid`.